57blocks/website-article/articles/Deep Dive into Resource Limitations in Solana Development CU Edition/README.md

 We have also compiled some optimization tips based on Solana's official documentation to help developers avoid pitfalls related to CU limits.
 The tips are as follows:

 - Measure compute usage: Displaying CU consumption in logs can help assess the compute cost of code snippets, allowing you to identify high-cost areas.
 - Reduce logging: Logging operations (such as using the `msg!` macro) significantly increase CU consumption, especially when dealing with Base58 encoding and string concatenation.
-For logging public keys and other data, logging only essential information and using more efficient methods, such as `.key().log()` is recommended.
+For logging public keys and other data, it is recommended to log only essential information and use more efficient methods, such as `.key().log()`.
-- Choose appropriate data types: Larger data types (like `u64`) consume more CU than smaller ones (like `u8`).
+- Choose appropriate data types: Larger data types (like `u64`) consume more CUs than smaller ones (like `u8`).
 Use smaller data types whenever possible to reduce CU usage.
 - Optimize serialization operations: Serialization and deserialization operations increase CU consumption.
 Using zero-copy techniques to interact directly with account data can help reduce the overhead of these operations.
 - Optimize PDA lookup: The computational complexity of the `find_program_address` function depends on how many attempts are needed to find a valid address.
 Storing the bump value during initialization and reusing it in subsequent operations can reduce CU consumption.